thesickcynic/ISB-LMS-Bulk-Downloader/README.md

 # ISB LMS Bulk Downloader

-This only works on MacOS.
 You need to have Chrome installed before using this.
+The one click way only works on MacOS.
+Executing the Python script should also work on Windows.

 ## One Click Way
 1. Download the repository.
 (Code -> Download as Zip)